suraj-subrahmanyan/RAG-decay/refresh/README.md

 **Research Question:** How do retrieval scores change across different temporal snapshots of a corpus?

-**Key Finding:** 94.2% of ground truth documents from Oct 2024 no longer exist in Oct 2025.
+**Main Finding:** 94.2% of ground truth documents from Oct 2024 no longer exist in Oct 2025.
+This is important because FreshStack created annotations linked to specific doc IDs.
+The repos changed a lot between Oct 2024 to Oct 2025 (files were renamed, moved, split, or deleted) such that ID-based evals break becuase the IDs disappear although the content is still present.

 ## Pre-Requisites